 The book is also available as an immediate PDF download.

 Perhaps you would prefer to get a copy from an independent bookshop?
-I now live in Austria, but the local independent bookshop in my hometown, Malvern, is the exclusive stockist of the full-colour edition in the U.K. If you would like to support them and me, you can order here:
+I now live in Austria, but the local independent bookshop in my hometown, Malvern, is the exclusive stockist of the full-colour edition in the U.K. If you would like to support them and me, you can order a copy here by phone or email:

 Further Reading and Inspirations: